JACKET - Type A-2 100th Bomb Group 'Chapel in the Flak'

 The 100th was made up of 4 squadrons, one of which was the 418th, and within that squadron flew the B-17 named ‘Chapel in the Flak’.
 There is no doubt as to where the inspiration came for that name, as to be a USAAF bomber crewman in Europe in WWII was one of the most dangerous and unbelievably stressful jobs within the armed forces.
 Naturally any kind of combat situation is dangerous, but hanging in the air inside a metal tube whilst flying straight and level for several hours over enemy territory with ground defences and fighter aircraft trying to shoot you down is psychological torture akin to Russian Roulettte.

 The crew of this aircraft, like many crews, had a camaraderie for each other that was forged by their shared experiences in battle.
-Proud of their aircraft and efforts they would often paint the backs of their jackets with slogans and motifs, often recording the number of missions they had survived by painting a bomb for each one.
+Proud of their aircraft and efforts they would often paint the backs of their jackets with slogans and motifs, which usually included recording the number of missions they had survived by painting a bomb for each one.

 Such was the case for the men of ‘Chapel in the Flak’, and we are delighted to be able to offer a superb, exact recreation from a wartime original that has the blessing of the 100th Bomb Group Foundation Inc. As part of a collaboration with this foundation, who own the trademark CENTURY BOMBERS®, we offer this officially licensed product which pays respect and homage to this time honoured unit.